iopsystems/to_js/README.md

 Alternatively, to hand the responsibility for lifetime management over to JavaScript, use the provided functions `alloc` and `dealloc`.

 <details>
-    <summary>Here's a real-world example that defines an [H2 histogram](https://h2histogram.org) type whose lifetype is managed by JavaScript.</summary>
+    <summary>Here's a real-world example that defines an <a href='https://h2histogram.org'>H2 histogram</a> type whose lifetime is managed by JavaScript.</summary>

 ```rust
 use to_js::{alloc, dealloc};